 Most goods travel from factories to store shelves in a truck.
 Because manufacturers, distributors, and consumers alike demand the speedy delivery of sales items, there is often an incentive for commercial truck drivers to work without proper rest.

 If you were injured in a commercial truck collision due to driver error, fatigue may be a factor in a potential claim for compensation.
-An experienced tractor-trailer crash lawyer could investigate a fatigued truck driver accident in Beaufort to identify any negligent behavior or safety regulation violations.
+An experienced truck accident lawyer in Beaufort could investigate a fatigued truck driver accident in Beaufort to identify any negligent behavior or safety regulation violations.

 Injuries in Beaufort Tractor-Trailer Wrecks